 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Passengers board their train most frequently from Manchester Piccadilly and travel around 0.4 miles (587 m) from the city centre to this train station.
+Passengers booking this trip most frequently board their trains from Manchester Piccadilly and need to travel around 0.6 miles (954 m) from the city centre to get to this train station.

-Passengers travelling this route most often arrive at Faro and need to travel approximately 0.4 miles (666 m) from the train station to the city centre in Faro.
+Passengers arriving in Faro most often arrive at Faro and need to travel around 0.4 miles (666 m) from this train station to the city centre.